brooklyn-data/dbt-fusion-devcontainer/README.md

   - Also compatible with Cursor
 - Base Python development environment / tools
   - `Python 3.12` and `uv`
-  - Note: The `dbt-fusion` engine does NOT need Python to run.
+  - __Note:__ The `dbt-fusion` engine does NOT need Python to run.
 These are added to the base image to enable flexibility for being able to easily add other Python-based dev tools or to run arbitrary Python in the dev container.
 - Git
 - Pre-configured settings for SQL, YAML, and Python

 ## Usage
-For a detailed configuration, check out the example configuration [here](https://github.com/brooklyn-data/dbt-fusion-devcontainer/blob/main/src/dbt-fusion/.devcontainer/devcontainer.json).
+For a detailed configuration (and comments about what each is for), check out the example configuration [here](https://github.com/brooklyn-data/dbt-fusion-devcontainer/blob/main/src/dbt-fusion/.devcontainer/devcontainer.json).

 1. Add the following to your project's `.devcontainer/devcontainer.json`:
    ```json